hutanstefan/FiiPractic24/README.md

 #### Types of Relationships in the Project:

 - **One-to-One (Tokens for Reset Password):**
-  - Description: This relationship allows the admin to issue unique tokens to users who request to reset their passwords.
-Each token is valid for a single password reset request and ensures secure verification.
+  - Description: This relationship enables the backend to generate unique tokens for users who request to reset their passwords.
+Each token is generated per user request and is valid for a single password reset.
+This ensures secure verification and allows users to securely reset their passwords.

 - **One-to-Many (Product Listings):**
   - Description: This relationship represents the association between sellers and their product listings.
 Each seller can have multiple product listings, but each product listing belongs to only one seller.

 - **Many-to-Many (Favorite List):**
-  - Description: This relationship enables users to create a list of favorite products.
-Multiple users can add the same product to their favorite lists, and each user can have multiple products in their favorite list.
-Similarly, each product can be added to the favorite lists of multiple users.
+  - Description: This relationship allows users to create individual lists of favorite products.
+Users can add multiple products to their favorite lists, and each product can be favorited by multiple users.
+This enables users to curate their own personalized lists of preferred products, facilitating easy access and management of their favorite items.